Code-Crash/cc-terminal/README.md

 Note: There are more to come, please have patience! :)
 ```

-- [ ] Write a doc first, and provide the link. (mean while you can check it in src/app/ folder, how to use).

 ## TODO:

 - [ ] Add classes to re design the terminal configuration from External Module.